The Epic Six Pack Of Peaks Challenge Hiking Series

 Motivation

-One of my goals for 2023 is to expand my social circle and I believe this is the perfect opportunity to accomplish that goal.
+One of my goals for 2023 was to expand my social circle and I believe this was the perfect opportunity to accomplish that goal.
 Additionally, the Social Hiker website provides many hiking groups to choose from, so you’re bound to find a local one in your area.
 I already went to an event organized by the local Facebook group I found on the Social Hiker website, and it was a blast.
 So what are you waiting for?

 Gear Recommendation to conquer these challenges